encoredev/encore/docs/platform/infrastructure/neon.md

 before suspending the compute when it's not in use.
 The default is 5 minutes, but you can increase this to up to a week (depending on your Neon plan).

-## Use Neon for Preview Environments environments
+## Use Neon for Preview Environments
-Neon is a great choice for [Preview Environments environments](/docs/platform/deploy/preview-environments) as it allows you to branch off a populated database and test your changes in isolation.
+Neon is a great choice for [Preview Environments](/docs/platform/deploy/preview-environments) as it allows you to branch off a populated database and test your changes in isolation.

 To configure which branch to use for Preview Environments, head to the